Bug Herding Explained

 - Let's contact developers when we already have an issue card going — at least a very basic version.
 (Exceptions could be made for bugs in beta versions that are in active testing.)

-- When contacting the devs, describe the issue, add a trello link and an #issue_tag.
+- When contacting the devs, describe the issue and add a card link.
 This way we can later look up what exactly the developer said about this or that issue (or didn't) and act accordingly.
 (If issues are investigated in local TSF groups, do insert the #issue_tag there to make the relevant info discoverable there as well.)

-- Once the issue has been optimized and reported, move it to the Reviewed & Reported list.
+- Once the issue has been reviewed and reported, apply the Reported tag and add the relevant reference to the card.

 - If the developer asks for more info, supply it to the group (and the card if relevant).
-If you cannot do that right away for any reason, add the questions as a comment to the card, and add the yellow label.
+If you cannot do that right away for any reason, add the questions as a Team Comment to the card, and add the Info Needed label.

 - Remember that developers are biased and will frequently tell you that the problem belongs to some other developer or even is related to the OS or device and is not our bug.
 If this happens, it is your task to make sure that we've traced the problem back to the right dev (in the former case) and that we can't demostrate other apps that do the same well on the same device or platform (in the latter).